-The PortAL Fund plans to make approximately fifteen investments over five years into high-performing startups and entrepreneurs.
-Investments will begin in 2019.
+The PortAL Fund plans to make investments into high-performing startups and entrepreneurs beginning in 2020.

 The mission of the PortAL Fund is to retain, support, and accelerate the central Gulf Coast’s highest-performing startups and to attract startup activity aligned with local industry clusters by providing access to founder-friendly, early-stage capital, and other essential resources.

-The PortAL Fund is the most founder-friendly funding source for high-performing startups in the central Gulf Coast and southwest Alabama region.
+The PortAL Fund is a founder-friendly funding source for high-performing startups in the central Gulf Coast and southwest Alabama region.
 If your startup is currently located outside of this area, we offer a suite of incentives to relocate your venture to our resource-rich region.

 The fund provides entrepreneurs with up to $250,000 in exchange for a convertible note as well as additional services designed to rapidly scale your venture.
 Portfolio companies will have access to affordable office space in Innovation PortAL, a regional innovation and entrepreneurial hub in Mobile, Alabama.
 Additionally, entrepreneurs will gain access to mentors, subject matter experts, and an entrepreneur-in-residence, who will prepare them for introductions to Innovation PortAL’s network of investors.